 6. Have a contest

 Everyone loves free stuff!
-A contest is also a great way to attract new readers – and bonus points if it’s a contest that generates blog ideas.
+A contest is also a great way to attract new readers – and bonus points if it generates new blog ideas.

 7. Ask your audience what they want to read about

 Sounds obvious, right?
 But all too often, people assume they know what their audience wants to read about and never actually take the time to ask.
-Put the question to your audience about what matters to them and what they want to hear from you.
+Put the question to your audience to find out what matters to them and what they want to hear from you.
 You may be surprised by the feedback.

 8. Write about your hobbies

 Let people learn a bit about you.
 When it comes to getting personal in your posts, don’t be afraid to let your personality shine through – have a little fun with it.